 - 3 tablespoons brown sugar

-- 1 tablespoon pure maple syrup, preferably golden or amber
+- 1 tablespoon pure maple syrup, dark or amber, preferably golden or amber

 - 2 teaspoon unsalted butter, melted

 - 2 cups pecans

 - 1 teaspoon cocoa powder

 - Preheat oven to 350 degrees F. Line a baking sheet with parchment.

 - Stir brown sugar, maple syrup and butter in a medium bowl.
 Add pecans, cocoa, chili, chipotle and salt and stir to coat.
 Spread the nuts out on the parchment lined baking sheet and bake until the cocoa mixture is bubbling, 8 to 10 minutes.
 Stir nuts and continue baking until the nuts are sticky and the maple mixture is coating them, 4 to 5 minutes longer.
 Let cool.